agalueu/HR_analytics/README.md

 images/     → screenshots of dashboards (Power BI) and query results (pgAdmin)
 README.md   → project summary and instructions

-## 🚀 How to Reproduce
-- Create a PostgreSQL database:
-- In pgAdmin → right-click Databases → Create - Database → name it hr_analytics.
-- Schema & Data Import
-- Run the schema script in sql/schema.sql to create the employee table, can copy [SCHEMA](sql/SCHEMA.sql).
-- Import the sample dataset HR_employee.csv and HR_departments.cvs.

 ## 🗄 Database Schema & ERD
 The dataset was structured into two tables: